platanus/angular-restmod/README.md

 ### Explicit attribute mapping

-You can explicitly tell restmod to map a given server attribute to one of the model's attributs:
+You can explicitly tell restmod to map a given server attribute to one of the model's attributes:

 ```javascript
 var Bike = restmod.model('/bikes').mix({